Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 \subsubsection{Bipolar-oriented map and lattice walk}

-Suppose $(G,\cO)$ is a bipolar-oriented planar map embedded in the manner shown on the left in Figure~\ref{fig:intro-bipolarmap}, i.e.\ every edge is directed in upward direction and is a straight line segment.
+Suppose $(G,\cO)$ is a bipolar-oriented planar map embedded in the manner shown on the left in Figure~\ref{fig:intro-bipolarmap}, i.e.\ every edge is directed in upward direction.
 We will explain how to construct a pair of trees on $G$, which are illustrated in the middle part of Figure~\ref{fig:intro-bipolarmap}.
-Given any vertex $v$ in $G$ other than the southeast pole, let $\{e_1^v , \dots , e_{p^v}^v\}$ be the set of vertices adjacent to $v$ that are oriented toward $v$.
+Given any vertex $v$ in $G$ other than the southeast pole, let $\{e_1^v , \dots , e_{p^v}^v\}$ be the set of edges adjacent to $v$ that are oriented toward $v$.
 We assume that $e_1^v,\dots , e_{p^v}^v$ are ordered counterclockwise, such that if $v$ is the northwest pole then $e_1^v$ and $e_{p^v}^v$ lie on the boundary of the outer face, while if $v$ is not the northwest pole then the next edge in the counterclockwise direction after $e_{p^v}^v$ is an out-going edge.
-Now fix a small $\ep >0$.
-For $j\in [2,p^v ]_{\BB Z}$, we shrink the edge $e_j^v$ by $1-\eps$, i.e.\ we replace it by the line segment from $u_j^v$ to $\ep u_j^v +(1-\ep ) u$, where $u_j^v$ is the other endpoint of $e_j^v$.
+Now fix a small $\ep >0$, which we assume to be smaller than the minimal distance between any pair of vertices.
+For $j\in [2,p^v ]_{\BB Z}$, we shrink the edge $e_j^v$ by $\eps$, i.e.\ we replace it by the subpath of the edge from $u_j^v$ to the first time it hits the circle of radius $\eps$ centered at $u$, where $u_j^v$ is the other endpoint of $e_j^v$.
 Since $\cO$ is bipolar, in every cycle at least one edge will be shrunk in this manner, so the resulting graph has no cycles.
 On the other hand, every edge is still connected to the southeast pole through edges of type $e_1^v$.
 Therefore this operation produces a plane tree rooted at the southeast pole that has the same number of edges as $G$.
 We call this tree the \emph{east-going tree}, denoted by $\cT^E$, and note that it is shown in red in Figure~\ref{fig:intro-bipolarmap}.
 By performing the shrinking operation on $(G,\ol\cO)$, we obtain a plane tree $\cT^W$ rooted at the northwest pole, which we call the \emph{west-going tree}, and which is shown in blue in Figure~\ref{fig:intro-bipolarmap}.

-For each edge $e$ of $G$, there is a unique shorted path in $\mcl T^E$ (resp. $\mcl T^W$) from $e$ to the southeast pole (resp. the northwest pole).
+For each edge $e$ of $G$, there is a unique path in $\mcl T^E$ (resp. $\mcl T^W$) from $e$ to the southeast pole (resp. the northwest pole).
 We refer to this branch as the \emph{east-going flow line} (resp. \emph{west-going flow line}) started from $e$.